anshul-031/AadhaarQRCodeAPI/readme.md

 ## License

+### Desktop App Build Instructions

+To build the desktop app for Windows and macOS, follow these steps:

+1. Navigate to the `desktop-scanner` directory: `cd desktop-scanner`
+2. Install the dependencies: `npm install`
+3. Run the build command: `npm run dist`

+The executable files will be created in the `desktop-scanner/release` directory.

 This project is licensed under the ISC License.

 This project is a Next.js application that parses Aadhaar QR code data using a Python script.